 From Stykkisholmur, we drove to the south coast of the Snæfellsnes peninsula.
 We stopped at the beautiful wooden church Búðakirkja and another pretty but newer church in Stadarstadur.
 All the churches in Iceland that we saw were charming and welcoming.

 The next stop was at Raudfeldsgja gorge.
 Here was an opportunity to read the chap.
 It was promised that at the end of Raudfeldsgja gorge, the view would be gorgeous and include Snæfellsjökull on a sunny day.
-But this day it was cloudy, and the bottom of the chap was wet and difficult to go through.
+But this day, it was cloudy, and the bottom of the chap was wet and difficult to go through.
 So, we only did the first couple of meters.
-I must say it was a promising experience.
-I would recommend it on sunny days and if possible, without heavy equipment, as there is a need to jump on stones.
+I must say it was a good experience.
+I would recommend it on sunny days and, if possible, without heavy equipment, as there is a need to jump on stones.

 We stopped in Arnarstapi to see the rock arches.
 Arnarstapi is a small fishing community with a growing colony of summer cottages.
 The weather was not enjoyable, but the view was gorgeous.
 An extremely unusual rock formation, Gatklettur, was the main attraction.
 There are many rock formations along the shoreline.
-If it was not so windy, we would have gone for a 5-kilometer walk from Arnarstapi to Hellnar.
+If it were not so windy, we would have gone for a 5-kilometer walk from Arnarstapi to Hellnar.

-The mountain road took us to Olafsvik, a beautiful fishing village on the north coast of Snæfellsnes peninsula.
-Olafsvik was settled centuries ago because of its good harbor facilities and rich offshore fishing grounds.
+The mountain road took us to Olafsvik, a beautiful fishing village on the north coast of the Snæfellsnes peninsula.
+Olafsvik settled centuries ago because of its good harbor facilities and rich offshore fishing grounds.
 The harbor was full of different sizes of ships.